-It isn’t a miracle tonic which will give you the skin of a god overnight, but it has its clear roles.
-No acne treatment on earth will ever clear every acne patient universally.
-Even zinc and selenium fail occasionally.
-They fail for reasons as simple as the user already containing enough in their bloodstream, or for more complicated reasons such as interactions with other minerals.
+It isn’t a miracle tonic which will give you the skin of a god overnight.
+No treatment on earth will clear every acne patient universally.
+Even zinc and selenium fail occasionally, for reasons as simple as the user already consuming enough, or more complicated reasons.

-That’s why it’s great to have so many natural options, with numerous different powers.
-There’s so many plants and oils in nature that if your acne holds out against one topical treatment, it will doubtlessly fail against another.
+That’s why it’s great to have so many natural options.
+There’s enough plants and oils in nature that if your acne holds out against one remedy, it will doubtlessly fail against another.

-- People with old acne scars or an uneven skin tone, potentially from years of acne.
+- People with old acne scars or an uneven skin tone, from years of acne.

-- People with oily skin, due to vitamin E making it more tolerable.
+- People with oily skin.
+Argan oil’s vitamin E will make it tolerable.

 - People who need a natural, chemical-free moisturiser.

-If your objective is to reduce sebum production, then sea buckthorn oil is the best option.
+If your enemy is oily skin, then sea buckthorn oil is the best option.
 If you want to cast p.acnes bacteria into exile, choose raw honey.
-Argan oil can reduce existing acne scars superbly, but if you want to accelerate wound healing and prevent acne scars from forming in the first place, aloe vera or tamanu oil are your allies.
+Argan oil can reduce existing acne scars superbly, but for accelerating wound healing and preventing acne scars from forming in the first place, aloe vera or tamanu oil are your allies.

-Overall, there’s a great chance that if you use argan oil for three or four weeks, your acne will improve more than you can possibly imagine.
-Those are the specific powers, but anyone with acne stands to benefit.
+Overall, there’s a strong chance that if you apply argan oil for three or four weeks, your acne will improve more than you can possibly imagine.
+Anyone with acne stands to benefit.

 Thanks for reading!